brantstuns/pr-bro/README.md

 ![bro](http://i.giphy.com/OIEhvGRByVrHO.gif)

-Pull request helper script.
+Pull request helper script for Javascript projects.
 This just makes sure your tests run before pushing and that you don't try any funny business with the master branch.

 ## INSTALL